Sponsor FedEx asks Redskins to change their name

-WASHINGTON (AP) — The title sponsor of the Washington Redskins’ stadium wants the NFL team to change itsr name.
+WASHINGTON (AP) — The title sponsor of the Washington Redskins’ stadium wants the NFL team to change its name.

 “We have communicated to the team in Washington our request that they change the team name,“ FedEx said in a statement Thursday.